 Still unsure?
 Don’t ever hesitate to ask bands, artists or other producers you have found.
 Do your research, reach out and have a specific idea in mind for what you want, so that you can easily share your ideas.
 Good luck!

-Now that you have heard our tips on how to find a music producer, head to Music Gateway to collaborate and find what you’re looking for.
-We can also help with music promotion or sync opportunities, so make sure to sign up for your free 14 day trial.
+Now that you have heard our tips on how to find a music producer, head to Мusic Gateway to collaborate and find what you’re looking for.
+We can also help with music promotion, music marketing or sync opportunities, so make sure to sign up for your free 14-day trial.